dtudury/cryptoped/README.md

 cryptoped
 =========

-highly optimized specific use crypto library
+highly optimized (specificly for pbkdf2 on chrome) crypto library

 I wrote this (because it was fun and) for a password generator. crypto-js (https://code.google.com/p/crypto-js/) is awesome but